 Emerged as something of a utility man and may still make the squad in that capacity but many of Southgate’s bases are covered.
 Unlikely to make a strong case for his inclusion while part of a poor West Bromwich Albion side.

 Wilson’s 10 league goals this season is a decent return but four have come from the penalty spot.
 Now, the Newcastle striker is out with a hamstring injury.
 Calvert-Lewin, Ings and Abraham all appear to be ahead of him in the queue.

-Escaped Chelsea on loan during the January window in search of regular first-team football at Milan and has impressed in Serie A so far.
-There is an outside chance if he maintains that form, but Tomori has not been part of an England squad since late 2019.
+Escaped Chelsea on loan during the January window in search of regular first-team football at Milan.
+If he can play regularly and impress, there is a chance but Tomori has not been part of an England squad since late 2019.

 Impressive alongside Mings at the heart of Villa’s defence this season, Konsa is a product of the same Charlton academy that Gomez came through.
 Southgate is keeping tabs on him while reviewing centre-back options.